 Document Type: Research Article

-In this research, zeolite Na-Y was synthesized from Kaolin without organic template under non-hydrothermal condition in order to adsorb sulfur compound.
-Model fuel desulfurization was optimized by employing Box-Behnken experimental design with 2 center points, the three parameters, and one response value.
+In this research, zeolite Na-Y was synthesized from Kaolin without an organic template under the non-hydrothermal condition to adsorb sulfur compound.
+Model fuel desulfurization was optimized by employing the Box-Behnken experimental design with 2 center points, the three parameters, and one response value.
 The objective was to find how sorption capacity is related to alkali fusion temperature, crystallization time, and aging time.
-Optimal DBT adsorbent was synthesized at 550℃, minimum crystallization time and maximum aging time.
-The zeolite samples were characterized by FTIR and XRD.
-Crystallinity of the samples was lower than the crystallinity of commercial zeolite Y. During zeolite preparation, there were competition between zeolite Na-Y, Na-P, Na-X and Na-A. The equilibrium results were well fitted by the Langmuir and Freundlich isotherms for the best adsorbent.
+Optimal DBT adsorbent was synthesized at 550 °C, minimum crystallization time, and maximum aging time.
+The zeolite samples were characterized by FT-IR and XRD.
+The crystallinity of the samples was lower than the crystallinity of commercial zeolite Y. During zeolite preparation, there was a competition between zeolite Na-Y, Na-P, Na-X and Na-A. The equilibrium results were well fitted by the Langmuir and Freundlich isotherms for the best adsorbent.
 The largest DBT adsorption capacity, 32.67 mg DBT/g, was calculated for the optimal adsorbent.
-Pseudo-first order and pseudo-second order models were evaluated to understand the kinetic of the adsorption process.
+Pseudo-first order and pseudo-second-order models were evaluated to understand the kinetics of the adsorption process.
 The reduction of DBT obeyed the second-order model of kinetic.
-Ni-Y and La-Y zeolites were prepared by liquid-phase ion-exchange method.
-The maximum DBT adsorption capacity has been observed for Ni–Y (∼ 72.25 mg DBT/g) and La–Y (∼ 66.59 mg DBT/g).
+Ni-Y and La-Y zeolites were prepared by the liquid-phase ion-exchange method.
+The maximum DBT adsorption capacity has been observed for Ni–Y (∼72.25 mg DBT/g) and La–Y (∼66.59 mg DBT/g).